Duncan3142/mono/.devcontainer/README.md

 Assumes rootless Docker is set up and running.
-Under no circumstances should this be used with a rootful Docker setup.
+Under no circumstances should this devcontainer be used on rootful Docker host.